Pericle Luigi Giovannetti

-Luigi Pericle Giovannetti (Basel, 22 June 1916 - Ascona, 19 August 2001), also known as Luigi Pericle, was a Swiss painter and illustrator of Italian origin.
+Pericle Luigi Giovannetti (Basel, 22 June 1916 - Ascona, 19 August 2001), also known as Luigi Pericle, was a Swiss painter and illustrator of Italian origin.

 Biography

-Born in Basel in 1916, to an Italian father, Pietro Giovannetti, from Monterubbiano – in the Marche region – and a mother of French origin, Eugenie Rosé, Luigi Pericle Giovannetti attended an art academy at the age of sixteen, but soon he left and became self-taught.
+Born in Basel in 1916, to an Italian father, Pietro Giovannetti, from Monterubbiano – in the Marche region – and a mother of French origin, Eugenie Rosé, Pericle Luigi Giovannetti attended an art academy at the age of sixteen, but soon he left and became self-taught.
 During his youth, he studied the East Asian, ancient Egyptian and Greek philosophies on his own.

 In 1947 he married the Grisons painter Orsolina Klainguti.
 In the 1950s, Giovannetti and his wife moved to Ascona where they led a very secluded life and resided until their death.
 In his handwritten autobiography entitled Bis ans Ende der Zeiten (Until the end of time) completed in 1994 but never published, Giovannetti defines the years 1958 to 1965 as "Jahre des Umbruchs" ("the years of radical change").

-The house where Pericle lived until the end of his days was called "Casa San Tomaso".
+The house where Giovannetti lived until the end of his days was called "Casa San Tomaso".
 After the artist's death in 2001, it had been closed down for sixteen years as he had no heirs.
 In December 2016, the property was purchased by his neighbours, and that's when the existence of paintings and inks, as well as unpublished documents was discovered.

-Max the Marmot and the cartoon production
+Max the Hamster and the cartoon production

 Giovannetti started to work as a draughtsman producing materials for the British satirical magazine Punch.
 There he published different comic book characters’ stories.

 In 1951, his first book Das betrunkene Eichhorn, signed as Pericle Giovannetti, was published by the Vineta Verlag publishing house.
 In 1952, he produced an illustrated children's book for the Swiss Union of Free Trade Unions as a Christmas gift.

-In 1953, Giovannetti created Max the Marmot, the main character of the homonymous comic strips with no texts, for all ages, which brought him international fame: the cartoon character soon became popular, especially in Europe, the United States and Japan.
+In 1953, Giovannetti created Max the Hamster, the main character of the homonymous comic strips with no texts, for all ages, which brought him international fame: the cartoon character soon became popular, especially in Europe, the United States and Japan.

 The book Max was reprinted in 25 editions between 1954 and 2004, the reprints of Giovannetti's various works continued over the years and until 2015, when Creative Media Partners published Max Presents Portraits, Sketches, Vignettes, and Pictorial Memoranda of Men, Women, and Other Animals.

-In 1958 Giovannetti wrote, in collaboration with Clive King, the volume Hamid of Aleppo and he also produced the illustrations.
+In 1958, in collaboration with Clive King, Giovannetti wrote the children's story Hamid of Aleppo and he also produced the illustrations.

 His work as an illustrator was released by the New York-based publisher Macmillan and was also published in popular newspapers and magazines such as The Washington Post, New York Herald Tribune, and Punch.
 At that time, he signed his work as Giovannetti or Pericle Giovannetti.

 The books with the adventures of Max, and of other characters as well, were reprinted several times in Germany, France and the United Kingdom.